MiriamEsteve/TramoTDA/README.md

 - The TDA tutorial for inspiration on using Gudhi for barycenter calculations.
 - The Scikit-learn library for providing powerful machine learning tools.
 - A. Falco and M. Esteve thank the grant TED2021-129347B-C22 funded by Ministerio de Ciencia e Innovación/ Agencia Estatal de Investigación

+# Theoretical background
+## Simulated Trajectory Data Generation
+`tramoTDA` includes a robust module for generating simulated trajectory data.
+This is particularly useful for testing and validating TDA processes under controlled conditions.
+The module can simulate a variety of trajectory patterns, ensuring comprehensive evaluation of the software's analytical capabilities.
+The generated data serves as a consistent and reliable basis for demonstrating the functionality and effectiveness of \textit{tramoTDA} in various application scenarios.
+The module generates four types of trajectory patterns: Brownian motion, Lévy flight, spiral trajectories, and circular trajectories.
+These patterns are chosen for their relevance in different scientific domains.

+### Brownian Motion
+Brownian motion, also known as a random walk, models the random movement of particles.
+This process is defined mathematically by the equation:
+\[
+X(t + \Delta t) = X(t) + \sqrt{2D\Delta t} \cdot N(0,1)
+\]
+where \(X(t)\) is the position at time \(t\), \(D\) is the diffusion coefficient, \(\Delta t\) is the time step, and \(N(0,1)\) is a standard normal variable.